How Long Does A Root Canal Take? Treatment & What to Expect

 For many people, there are two words that can immediately cause shivers of fear: root canal.
 But the truth is far from terrifying.
 With modern medicine and experienced dentists providing high quality care, a root canal is a relatively painless procedure that alleviates a huge amount of discomfort.
 What should you really expect with a root canal treatment, and how long does a root canal take?

-In this blog, we aim to demystify what a root canal treatment is, when you might need one, and what to expect before and after the root canal treatment.
+In this blog, we aim to demystify what a root canal treatment is, when you might need one, and what to expect before and after the procedure.

 Technically speaking the root canal is part of the tooth – but to make things easy we will use ‘root canal’ and ‘root canal treatment’ to mean the same thing.